Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 ---
 # Consume ABP API from Flutter App

-If you are using the [ABP Framework ](https://abp.io "ABP Framework ") and want to consume it in your Flutter application, please read further where I will give a short guide on how to implement the changes needed in your application.
+If you are using the [ABP Framework ](https://abp.io "ABP Framework ") and want to authenticate and consume it in your Flutter application, please read further where I will give a short guide on how to implement the changes needed in your application.

 I will not go in much detail about the actual Flutter code implementation neither the ABP implemnentation.